ichtrojan/laravel-otp/README.md

 composer require ichtrojan/laravel-otp
 ```

-Add service provider to the `config/app.php` file
+Add service provider to the `config/app.php` file.
+Skip this if you are using +5.7 version

 ```php
 <?php